AlvaroDFC/FAD-Toolset/famodel/mooring/README.md

 ### setSectionType
 Sets lineType of section, including in the subsystem if there is one

+### adjustSectionType
+Adjusts the section line Type relative by specifying a new diameter and/or material, and looking up the resulting lineType from lineProps.

 ### reposition
 Adjusts mooring position based on changed platform location or heading, It can cll a custom "adjuster" function if one is provided.
 Otherwise it will just update the end positions.